Last updated on August 25th, 2023 at 12:28 pm

 Pests and diseases

-Rhipsalis pilocarpa is susceptible to mealybugs, spider mites, and scale insects.
-Mealybugs and spider mites can be controlled with insecticidal soap or horticultural oil.
-Scale can be controlled with horticultural oil, neem oil, or insecticidal soap.
+Schlumbergera lutea is susceptible to mealybugs, spider mites, and scale.
+Mealybugs can be controlled with horticultural oil or insecticidal soap.
+Spider mites can be controlled with a miticide.
+Scale insects can be controlled with horticultural oil or insecticidal soap.